 International students may apply for Curricular Practical Training (CPT) when they would like to work off-campus.
 All students at Tufts Gordon Institute will have an opportunity to intern in the US.
 Internships also have the potential to be extended, which can increase the length of your program at Tufts.

 A minimum score of 100 on the Internet-based TOEFL, with subscores of 25 on each of the four components (reading, writing, listening, speaking) is generally considered evidence of sufficient English language ability for graduate study at Tufts Gordon Institute.
 Equivalent scores of 7 on the IELTS (with subscores of 7) are also considered indication of sufficient ability.
 We suggest that you take the required standardized test at least one month prior to the admissions deadline, however, we can be flexible on a case-by-case basis.

 If an applicant meets certain criteria, the TOEFL or IELTS is not required.
+Permanent residents and green card holders are not required to submit TOEFL scores.
 Please view additional details on the Graduate Admissions website.
 Please note that work experience in the US does not qualify you for a TOEFL waiver.

 For TOEFL scores: The Tufts University school code number is 3901.

 For IELTS scores: The Tufts University account code is "Tufts University – Arts, Sciences, and Engineering".
 IELTS scores can also be sent directly via postal mail to the following address: